alvaniss/privacy-dots/README.md

 # Privacy Dots

-Displays the status of your microphone, camera, and location with beautiful colored dots.
+Displays the status of your microphone, camera, location and screen sharing with beautiful colored dots.

 ![Status dots displayed in Waybar showing microphone, camera, location and screen sharing indicators in green, orange, blue and purple](./assets/privacy-dots.png)